DMK launches 75-day campaign ahead of 2021 elections | Politics

 DMK youth wing leader Udhayanidhi Stalin on Friday launched his party's 75-day campaign ahead of the Tamil Nadu assembly elections due early next year with senior leaders set to highlight the "improper administration" of the AIADMK government.
 The actor-politician was briefly detained along with his supporters in this district for allegedly violating COVID-19 norms, sparking protests in different parts of the state by DMK activists.

-DMK leaders and allies criticised the police action.
+DMK leaders and allies criticised the police action, even as the ruling AIADMK took a dig at the youth wing leader.
 Udhayanidhi, son of DMK president M K Stalin, launched the campaign from Tirukkuvalai near here, the birth place of late party chief M Karunanidhi, and said in a tweet he embarked on the campaign to take the message of his father Stalin to various parts of the state to end the "darkness that has engulfed Tamil Nadu."
 Assembly elections in the state are due in April-May next year.

 The campaign titled "Vidiyalai Nokki Stalinin Kural" (Stalin's voice towards dawn) will cover all 234 assembly segments.
 Police here said Udhayanidhi and his supporters were held as the campaign violated the social distancing norms of the COVID-19 pandemic.
 They were lodged in a marriage hall for about an hour before being released.